More Information

 Q&A

 As with any potential new development, there are always lots of questions.
 While we undertake ongoing technical work many aspects of the proposals will continue to evolve.
 However, we have pulled together a Q&A below, which will continue to be updated as we move throughout the planning process.
+If you have any questions that are not listed below, please do contact us.

 About Curborough Brooks

 The site was part of the Strategic policy SHA1: North of Lichfield Strategic Housing Allocation (Strategic Policies SP1, SP12).
 The land to the north of Lichfield was allocated for the focus of new residential growth delivering approximately 3,300 homes within the settlement.
 On Tuesday 17 October 2023, Lichfield District Council members voted to withdraw the proposed draft Local Plan 2040 from examination.
+We will continue to work alongside Lichfield District Council and promote land at North Lichfield for development through Lichfield District Council’s ongoing Local Plan process.

 The land is not Green Belt land.